 Our teams at Kingkraft and Sensorykraft were asked to contribute our specialist expertise to transform the pre-existing bathroom into a purpose designed sensory wet room.
-The project brief set by The Firs Registered Manager, Eithne Staunton, was based on the needs of the children and young people who access the service, and consisted of the following:
+The project brief set by the Firs Short Breaks Residential Centre Registered Manager, Eithne Staunton, was based on the needs of the children and young people who access the service, and consisted of the following:

 - Complete upgrade of the downstairs wash facilitates in order to achieve a safe and user-friendly bathroom area which also allows easy access for wheelchair users

 - Use of a level access shower and shower/changing platform